-We work with the nurseries that our Reception children attend prior to their admission to us.
-Often children with SEND will have been supported by the FIRST team and so we often have transition meetings led by them at our school in the summer term prior to the child entering Reception class.
-We have excellent in-school transition arrangements for transition into new year groups.
-The majority of our children move on to the same junior school at the end of Year 2.
-We have good transition arrangements with this school and organise additional visits, usually in small groups whereby we take a group of children and do at least one tour, in addition to the annual day they spend at their new school in the summer term.
+The majority of our children move on to Greenway Academy, at the end of Year 2.
+We have established robust transition arrangements with this school.
+We organise additional visits, usually in small groups, whereby we take a group of children and do at least one tour, in addition to the annual day they spend at their new school in the summer term.
 Each child in the transition group has a transition booklet that they take home in the summer holidays.
-We encourage parents to make appointments to speak to the Inclusion Leader and other staff members of the new school, from the beginning of Year 2, to ensure that they have a clear picture of what the school is like and to begin to sort out any issues that they predict may arise during their child's transition process.
-Class teachers in Year 2 and 3 have transition meetings, as do the Inclusion Leader, to ensure that there is a full sharing of information prior to the child starting at the new school.
+Greenway Academy often organises small group and whole year transition activities as well.
+Wherever your child will move on to for Year 3, we encourage parents to make appointments to speak to the SENCO and other staff members of the new school, from the beginning of Year 2, to ensure that they have a clear picture of what the school is like and to begin to sort out any issues that they predict may arise during their child's transition process.
+Class teachers in Year 2 and 3 have transition meetings, as do the Inclusion Leaders, to ensure that there is a full sharing of information prior to the child starting at the new school.

-When children move schools mid-year/key stage we do our best to liaise with the new school and to pass on all paper work as quickly as possible.
+When children move school mid-year/key stage we do our best to liaise with the new school and to pass on all paper work as quickly as possible.
 If possible and appropriate we will arrange meetings between school staff.